Hello Planning Mashers!

 Follow A “Plan With Me”

 Another easy way to speed up your planning process is to follow a plan with me video.
-These videos already give you thought through setup with exact step by step instructions and certain themes.
+These videos already give you a thought-through setup with exact step-by-step instructions and certain themes.

 If you don’t mind copying somebody else’s spreads, just dive in and do it.
-You won’t need to look for ideas or things how to do the setup, and this will definitely speed up the process.
+You won’t need to look for ideas or things on how to do the setup, and this will definitely speed up the process.